erinhengel/readability/README.md

 sh 4-master.sh
 ```

 `4-master.sh` was last run on 16 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took 7 hours, 54 minutes and 30 seconds to run.
+Computation took 7 hours, 54 minutes and 30 seconds.

+[^CiteCount]: This replaces the version of `read.db` that does not contain the column `CiteCount` in the Article table with the version that does. ***`CiteCount` are proprietary to Web of Science and are included here for replication purposes only; please do not distribute these data or publish online.***

 ### `1-update-textatistic.py`